Buffalo, Rochester and Pittsburgh Railway: Maintenance facilities

 The BR&P, having grown considerably, needed still more.
 The mine branches in the Punxsutawney area imposed their own burden on the BR&P repair capabilities, and shops were built at Elk Run, just to the north.
 However, the company needed a major facility at which the biggest repairs could be done; at the time (1880s), the most serious work on locomotives required sending the engines back to their builders in Dunkirk and Rome.
 To resolve this, the BR&P selected DuBois as the location of their primary maintenance plant.

 The archetypal railroad town, DuBois had its first BR&P facility in 1886, with the car repair shop.
 The locomotive repair shop grew from a six-stall roundhouse at Valley and Jared Streets.
 When DuBois granted the railroad land and money, the expansion hit high gear.
 By the early 20th century, the railroad had sufficient capability at DuBois to handle everything, including building a locomotive from scratch.
 The BR&P could now cycle engines through the shop on a regular basis, thus keeping their motive power available and reliable.

 This expansion did not occur at the expense of other sites.
-East Salamanca was chosen in 1906 for a new roundhouse, enginehouse, and classification yard, thanks to a location convenient to the Buffalo, Middle, and Rochester Divisions.
+East Salamanca was chosen in 1906 for a new roundhouse and classification yard, thanks to a location convenient to the Buffalo, Middle, and Rochester Divisions.
 The introduction of the huge Class XX 2-8-8-2 Mallets in 1918 necessitated construction of appropriate shop facilities at East Salamanca.
 This included electric jacks that could lift the Mallet off the ground.
+The third shop site was at Rikers, near Punxsutawney, Pennsylvania, which was enlarged in 1918 with a new 16-stall roundhouse and machine shop.

-Among the other annoyances that management had to face, one peculiar to steam locomotive operation plagued the BR&P. In addition to the accidents resulting from employee carelessness, in which doors and walls were destroyed by the impacts of engines that weren't stopped in time, the engines themselves were prone to go walkabout if left idling with a head of steam.
+Among the other annoyances that management had to face, one peculiar to steam locomotive operation plagued the BR&P. In addition to the accidents resulting from employee carelessness, in which doors and walls were destroyed by the impacts of engines that were not stopped in time, the engines themselves were prone to go walkabout if left idling with a head of steam.
 A worn valve might pass sufficient steam to enable the locomotive to go through a roundhouse wall or door, drive into a turntable pit, or amble down the rail line, all on its own.

-In April 1930, sparks from a crane ignited the roof of the older roundhouse at DuBois; the fire put the building out of operation 'til autumn, and the eleven locomotives inside suffered considerable damage.
+In April 1930, sparks from a crane ignited the roof of the older roundhouse at DuBois; the fire put the building out of operation until autumn, and the eleven locomotives inside suffered considerable damage.